-5. This results in the creation of the borrower's profile and nonthly repayments, generate monthly statements, and lso check borrower history and arrange for new payment munication throughout the customer journey.

-ols that help lenders gain valuable insights into their loan decision-making.
+5. This results in the creation of the borrower's profile and ols that help lenders gain valuable insights into their loan decision-making.

 purposes.
 They also tend to provide cloud-based storage

 5.2B MODULAR LMS SOLUTIONS

 With greater modularity and an API-drive architecture, LMS can be tailor-made to fit the lender's needs.
 The introduction of generative AI can amplify their abilities considerably.
 With the rise of co-lending and the new FLDG guidelines, these solutions will need to be more comprehensive to accommodate multiple parties and types of loans.